paul-eff/SmallAdditions/README.md

 - Add armor and general items to tool refill
 - Refill should respect all items of one kind (e.g. diamond and wooden hoe)
 - More minor admin features
+- New and better logger + log levels

 Documentation: https://paul-eff.github.io/SmallAdditions/
 Bukkit:&nbsp;https://www.spigotmc.org/wiki/buildtools/#compile-craftbukkit